 Partnership for the Advancement of Cancer Research Project

-Underrepresented undergraduate students at New Mexico State University are invited to apply for a summer research internship at the Fred Hutchinson Cancer Research Center in Seattle, Washington.
-The Hutchinson Center has an international reputation for its pioneering research in biological sciences, bone marrow and stem cell transplantation, cancer prevention, and epidemiology.
-Our scientists come from around the world and are involved with many aspects of cancer research.
+Underrepresented undergraduate students at New Mexico State University are invited to apply for a summer research internship at the Fred Hutchinson Cancer Research Center (Fred Hutch) in Seattle, Washington.
+Fred Hutch has an international reputation for its pioneering research in biological sciences, bone marrow and stem cell transplantation, cancer prevention, and epidemiology.

 Photo by Dean Forbes

 About the Cancer Research Internship for Undergraduate Students

 This intensive, nine-week program is designed to provide research experience and mentorship for underrepresented undergraduate students attending NMSU who are interested in biomedical research.
 Under the guidance of a faculty mentor, interns will complete an independent research project and present their findings at a competitive poster session.

 The program runs from Monday, June 17 through Friday, August 16, 2019.
 Students must be able to commit to this entire period in order to participate.

 Human Biology: Interdisciplinary research; conducts lab-based and computational research at the interface of basic, clinical and population sciences;

 Public Health: Uses large populations as a "laboratory" to look for links between cancer and its possible triggers, from diet and lifestyle to environmental and genetic factors.
 Conducts statistical, epidemiological and prevention studies around the world;

 Clinical Research: Works to develop and analyze new treatments for cancers and other diseases; and